mongodb-industry-solutions/retail-digital-receipts-backend/docs/adr/0009-product-vector-search-in-recommendation.md

 We wrap the search behind a `VectorSearchPort`, so we can easily move it later if needed.

 ---

+## 3. Why this is okay for now
+- `product-ms` doesn’t exist yet
+- This avoids premature complexity
+- The logic here is **read-only**
+- And the port-based design keeps us flexible

+---

 ## 4.📌 We’ll revisit this when `product-ms` becomes part of the architecture